 Frank A. Bress joined New York Law School in June 2002.
-At New York Law School he has developed and teaches a Criminal Defense Clinic, the Criminal Prosecution Clinics and Advocacy of Criminal Cases.
-He also teaches Trial Advocacy and serves as Director of Clinical Programs.
+At NYLS, he developed and taught a Criminal Defense Clinic, the Criminal Prosecution Clinics and Advocacy of Criminal Cases.
+He also served as Director of Clinical Programs.

-Before Pace, Professor Bress taught clinical and advocacy courses for twelve years at NYU Law School.
+Before Pace, Professor Bress taught clinical and advocacy courses for 12 years at New York University (NYU) School of Law.
 While there, he served as Executive Director and Managing Attorney of Washington Square Legal Services, the umbrella under which students practiced in the areas of criminal law, juvenile justice, women’s rights, prison reform, and public benefits law.

-Prior to working at NYU Law School, Professor Bress was vice president and general counsel for a public company for four years.
-Subsequent to his work as general counsel, Professor Bress spent ten years in private practice engaged in white-collar criminal defense, commercial and tort litigation.
+Prior to working at NYU School of Law, Professor Bress was vice president and general counsel for a public company for four years.
+Subsequent to his work as general counsel, Professor Bress spent 10 years in private practice engaged in white-collar criminal defense, commercial and tort litigation.
 His firm was one of a few that defended the County of Westchester in tort cases, including federal civil rights matters.

 Professor Bress has always been an advocate for high professional standards, working actively within lawyers’ associations to that end.
-While at New York Law School, he co-chaired the Criminal Justice section of the New York County Lawyers Association (NYCLA), chaired a NYCLA Task Force on Penal Policy, and was a member of the Criminal Courts Committee of the New York City Bar Association (NYC Bar).
+While at NYLS, he co-chaired the Criminal Justice section of the New York County Lawyers’ Association (NYCLA), chaired a NYCLA Task Force on Penal Policy, and was a member of the Criminal Courts Committee of the New York City Bar Association (NYC Bar).